On differentiability of volume time functions: The null cut-locus

 The proof of Theorem~\ref{T15XI12.1} will require some understanding of the null cut-locus.
 For this, we start by recalling some definitions and results from~\cite{BeemEhrlichEasley}, see especially Sections~9.2 and 10.3 there.

-Our spacetime metric $g$ will be $C^2$ throughout the paper.
-This condition assures the existence of convex neighborhoods, and continuous differentiability of the exponential map (to this end the condition on the metric could be further relaxed, see~\cite[Exercise 6.2, Chap.
-5]{hartman2}).
+Our spacetime metric $g$ will be $C^{2,1}$ throughout the paper.
+This condition assures the existence of convex neighborhoods, continuous differentiability of the exponential map and Lipschitzness of the Riemann tensor.
+These conditions can possibly be weakened.

 The \emph{past Lorentzian distance function}

 is defined as \bel{15XI12.2} \dLp(p,q)= \left\{